Generation Models Know Space: Unleashing Implicit 3D Priors for Scene Understanding: Experiments

 \subsection{Ablation Studies}

-To validate our design choices, we conduct comprehensive ablation studies using Wan2.1-T2V 1.3B as the default generative encoder.
-We note that Wan2.1-VACE can achieve higher QA scores in Tab.~\ref{tab:video_models}, while T2V provides stronger grounding-oriented performance; thus, we keep T2V as the default encoder.
+To validate our design choices, we conduct comprehensive ablation studies using Wan2.1-T2V as the default generative encoder.
+We note that VACE can achieve higher QA scores, while T2V provides stronger grounding-oriented performance; thus, we keep T2V as the default encoder.

 \myparagraph{Generative vs. Discriminative Priors.}

 Tab.~\ref{tab:video_models} and Fig.~\ref{fig: domain&consistency}(b) reveal a strong positive correlation between multi-view consistency and 3D scene understanding.
 While traditional discriminative models (e.g., DINO V3 \cite{simeoni2025dinov3}, V-JEPA v2 \cite{assran2025v}, SigLIP \cite{zhai2023sigmoid}) offer rich semantics, they lack explicit 3D consistency.
 Conversely, DiT-based generative models and 3D foudation model like VGGT \cite{wang2025vggt} excel at capturing robust spatial priors.
 DiTs significantly outperform UNet-based models, as their global attention mechanisms preserve long-range geometric dependencies better than local convolutions.
 This confirms that video generation models provide superior 3D prior for spatial reasoning compared to standard visual learners.